Jerusalem broods her disaster days,

 YOU had even declared it: even your assembly, they are not to even enter.

-Her whole people moaning and seeking bread
+Her whole people moans, seeking bread

-to chaff and kindle back a shallow breath.
+back a shallow breath.

-since I am not even a tasteless half-mouthful myself to satisfy you.
+LORD, chew on this, since I am not even a tasteless half-mouthful myself to satisfy you.

 Hey!
 All you passing on to anywhere else,